fasterthanlime/semester-project/report.md

 compile times, and more in-depth optimizations.
 It now regularly beats GCC on benchmarks, and several Linux distributions are looking forward to switch their toolchain to it entirely[^gentoo-llvm].

-This first plot shows the difference in runtimes for

 [^gentoo-llvm]: Among them is the Gentoo project:
     <http://en.gentoo-wiki.com/wiki/Llvm>

+We've run the same tests on clang that we did on GCC, in order to compare the behavior of different C compilers and interpret them in relation to the produced C code.

 \input{clang-graph.tex}

-TODO: tables
+The results are more in line with what we can expect of an optimizing compiler.
+LLVM seems to strike a better compromise between code size and performance, as the compared runtimes of the -Os and -O1 show, both in the unspecialized and specialized version.

 ## Conclusion

 In conclusion, the implementation of specialization in the ooc language proved to be relatively painless due to the design of generics from the beginning.
+Specialization allowed a performance gain of up to 78% in a generics-heavy sorting benchmark.

-However, the remnants of legacy, backend-specific code, prevents this implementation from being useful in an even larger context.
+The remnants of legacy, backend-specific code, prevent this implementation from being useful in an even larger context, but this work constitutes a solid basis for a new class of high-performance ooc applications, where previously, generics types would have been discarded because of their high cost.

-However, it forms the basis for a new class of high-performance ooc applications, and the new primitives discussed in the class-wide specialization section will be implemented, along with the inclusion of the specialization implemented for this project, before the 1.0 release of rock, the ooc compiler.
+The result of this research will be merged in the main trunk of the `rock` ooc compiler, along with the implementation of the new generic pointer primitives discussed in the Class-wide specialization section, in time for the 1.0 release of rock.

+## Acknowledgements

+I'd like to extend a sincere thank you to the Lab for Automated Reasoning and Analysis at EPFL for allowing me to research the performance and optimizations of the ooc programming language.
+In particular, this work was made possible thanks to the continued guidance and support of Philippe Sutter, along with Etienne Kneuss and Viktor Kuncak.

+Thanks to open-source and through GitHub, a countless number of contributors got a chance to participate in the specification and implementation of the ooc language, including Friedrich Weber, Yannic Ahrens, Nicholas Markwell, Alexandros Naskos, Joshua Rösslein, Michael Tremel, Peter Lichard, Scott Olson, Noel Cower, Curtis McEnroe, Anthony Roja Buck, Daniel Danopia, Keita Haga, Mark Fayngersh, Michael Kedzierski, Patrice Ferlet, and Tim Howard.